Hands on: iPhone 12 Pro review

 One of the big features that Apple is touting for the iPhone 12 Pro and Pro Max is the ability to record, edit and watch Dolby Vision content in 4K at 60 frames per second, such is the enormous grunt of the iPhone 12 Pro.

-As we're not seasoned filmographers, this is something that's a little hard to test with confidence, but if you're just after a fluid-looking image packed with color, then that's definitely on offer here.
+As we're not seasoned filmmakers, this is something that's a little hard to test with confidence, but if you're just after colorful, smooth-looking footage, then that's definitely on offer here.

 Specs and performance

-Powered by the A14 Bionic chipset, the 12 Pro also appears to come with 6GB of RAM (according to our diagnostics) to allow for maximum effort when doing things like the aforementioned video editing on the fly.
+The phone is powered by the A14 Bionic chipset, and appears to come with 6GB of RAM (according to our diagnostics) to allow for maximum capability when doing things like the aforementioned video editing on the fly.

-This is more than enough speed to get through pretty much any task, although it does feel like the iPhone 12 takes a little while to process photos to get them fully sharp and looking great - that's something we raised last year and it's surprising that it's not been fixed.
+This is more than enough power to get through pretty much any task, although it does feel like the iPhone 12 takes a little while to process photos to get them fully sharp and looking great – it's something we commented on last year, and it's surprising that it's not been fixed.

-That 6GB of RAM should be enough to power anyone through most of the functions on the iPhone 12 Pro, and download oodles of video and photo editing apps to manipulate images with a flick of the finger.

-There's also the improved storage to talk about: the iPhone 12 Pro starts at 128GB storage size, and moves up to 512GB for the most expensive option.
+There's also the improved storage to talk about: the iPhone 12 Pro starts at 128GB capacity, and goes up to 512GB for the most expensive option.

-This feels like one of the most compelling reasons to spend a little more to buy the 12 Pro - where the iPhone 12 costs $799 / £799 / AU$1349, that's only a 64GB version - moving up to 128GB will appease a lot of people, and especially if you're going to be recording a lot of high-resolution video files.
+This feels like one of the most compelling reasons to spend a little more to buy the 12 Pro – where the iPhone 12 costs $799 / £799 / AU$1349, that's only for the 64GB model, and moving up to 128GB is pretty much essential if, for example, you're going to be recording a lot of high-resolution video files.

 Battery life

-The battery life of the iPhone 12 and 12 Pro is something of a mystery, insofar as we're hearing reports (currently unconfirmed) that the latest iPhones have smaller batteries than their previous counterparts.
+The battery life of the iPhone 12 and 12 Pro is something of a mystery, insofar as we're hearing reports (currently unconfirmed) that the latest iPhones have smaller batteries than the previous generation.

-That would add up, as surprisingly the iPhone 12 Pro lasts one hour less in video playback compared to the 11 Pro from 2019.
+That would add up, as surprisingly the iPhone 12 Pro lasts one hour less for video playback compared to the 11 Pro from 2019.

-In terms of overall battery life, we noticed that in 'minor' use (as in not using the phone much during the day for browsing and playing games, just photography and listening to music via Spotify) that we could easily get to midnight with over half the battery remaining, and would be confident that it could do two full days before needing a charge.
+In terms of overall battery life, we noticed that with light use (as in not using the phone much during the day for browsing and playing games, just photography and listening to music via Spotify) that we could easily make it to midnight with more than half the battery remaining, and would be confident that it could do two full days before needing a charge.

-However, that's only if you don't use it - while we haven't finished conducting our battery tests yet, we saw that the iPhone 12 exhibited similar behavior when not really used much, but saw a much stronger drop in battery when being used more regularly in a more action-packed day.

-One thing to remember: if you've not got an old Lightning cable and charging block lying around, you're going to need to go out and buy a fast charging block - as the iPhone 12 Pro doesn't come with one in the box any more.
+One thing to remember: if you've not got an old Lightning cable and charging block lying around, you're going to need to go out and buy a fast charging block, as the iPhone 12 Pro doesn't come with one in the box.

 That's not the end of the world, as they're reduced in price and you genuinely will get a much more rapid charging experience.
 However, the need to pay an extra $19 / £19 / AU$29 feels a bit galling, especially when you've paid so much for the iPhone 12 Pro.